-Total ESG risk: 22.29
+Amex's total ESG risk: 22.29

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Amex's overall score of 22.29 (as at 01/01/2019) is pretty good – landing it in it in the 25th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and Amex's overall score of 22.29 (as at 12/31/2018) is pretty good – landing it in it in the 25th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like Amex is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).

 To gain some more context, you can compare Amex's total ESG risk score against those of similar companies.

 - Capital One Financial Corporation (COF.US): 25.07

 - Barclays (BARC.LSE): 30.07